Enron scandal: Mark-to-market accounting

-In Enron's natural gas business, the accounting had been fairly straightforward: in each time period, the company listed actual costs of supplying the gas and actual revenues received from selling it.
+In Enron's natural gas business, the accounting had previously been fairly straightforward: in each period, the company listed the actual costs of supplying the gas and actual revenues received from selling it.
 However, when Skilling joined Enron, he demanded that the trading business adopt mark-to-market accounting, claiming that it would represent "true economic value".
 Enron became the first nonfinancial company to use the method to account for its complex long-term contracts.
 Mark-to-market accounting requires that once a long-term contract has been signed, income is estimated as the present value of net future cash flow.
 Often, the viability of these contracts and their related costs were difficult to estimate.
 Owing to the large discrepancies between reported profits and cash, investors were typically given false or misleading reports.
 Under this method, income from projects could be recorded, although the firm might never have received the money, with this income increasing financial earnings on the books.
 However, because in future years the profits could not be included, new and additional income had to be included from more projects to develop additional growth to appease investors.
 As one Enron competitor stated, "If you accelerate your income, then you have to keep doing more and more deals to show the same or rising income."
 Despite potential pitfalls, the U.S. Securities and Exchange Commission (SEC) approved the accounting method for Enron in its trading of natural gas futures contracts on January 30, 1992.
 However, Enron later expanded its use to other areas in the company to help it meet Wall Street projections.

 For one contract, in July 2000, Enron and Blockbuster Video signed a 20-year agreement to introduce on-demand entertainment to various U.S. cities by year's end.
-After several pilot projects, Enron claimed estimated profits of more than $110 million from the deal, even though analysts questioned the technical viability and market demand of the service.
-When the network failed to work, Blockbuster withdrew from the contract.
-Enron continued to claim future profits, even though the deal resulted in a loss.
+After several pilot projects, Enron claimed estimated profits of more than $110 million from the deal, even though analysts questioned the technical viability and market demand for the service.
+The parties withdrew from the contract in March 2001, but Enron continued to claim future profits, even though the deal resulted in a loss.